Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections

 \paragraph{Comparisons of the Different Hyperbolical SW Discrepancies.} On Figure \ref{fig:comparison_wnd}, we compare the evolutions of GHSW, HHSW, SW and Wasserstein with the geodesic distance between Wrapped Normal Distributions (WNDs), where one is centered and the other moves along a geodesic.
 More precisely, by denoting $\mathcal{G}(\mu,\Sigma)$ a WND, we plot the evolution of the distances between $\mathcal{G}(x^0,I_2)$ and $\mathcal{G}(x_t, I_2)$ where $x_t = \cosh(t)x^0 + \sinh(t)v$ for $t\in [-10,10]$ and $v\in T_{x^0}\mathbb{L}^2\cap S^2$.
 We observe first that SW on the Lorentz model explodes when the two distributions are getting far from each other.
 Then, we observe that $HHSW_2$ has values with a scale similar to $W_2$.
 We argue that it comes from the observation of \citet{chami2021horopca} which stated that the horospherical projection better preserves the distance between points compared to the geodesic projection.
 As SWp operates on the unit ball using Euclidean distances, the distances are very small, even for distributions close to the border.
-Interestingly, as geodesic projections tend to projects points close to the origin, GHSW tends also to squeeze the distance between distributions far from the origin.
+Interestingly, as geodesic projections tend to project points close to the origin, GHSW tends also to squeeze the distance between distributions far from the origin.
 This might reduce numerical instabilities when getting far from the origin, especially in the Lorentz model.
 This experiments also allows to observe that, at least for WNDs, the indiscernible property is observed in practice as we only obtain one minimum when both measures coincide.
 Hence, it suggests that GHSW and HHSW are proper distances.

-\subsection{Gradient Flows}
+\paragraph{Gradient Flows.}

-\looseness=-1 We now assess the ability to learn distributions by minimizing the hyperbolical SW discrepancies.
+\looseness=-1 We now assess the ability to learn distributions by minimizing the hyperbolic SW discrepancies ($HSW$).
 We suppose that we have a target distribution $\nu$ from which we have access to samples $(x_i)_{i=1}^n$.
-Therefore, we aim at learning $\nu$ by solving the following optimization problem: $\min_{\mu} \ HSW\big(\mu,\frac{1}{n}\sum_{i=1}^n \delta_{x_i}\big)$.
+Therefore, we aim at learning $\nu$ by solving the following optimization problem: $\min_{\mu} \ HSW_2^2\big(\mu,\frac{1}{n}\sum_{i=1}^n \delta_{x_i}\big)$.
 We model $\mu$ as a set of $n=500$ particles and propose to perform a Riemannian gradient descent \citep{boumal2022intromanifolds} to learn the distribution.